-The Jora 70 (Joraform JK270) is by far the most impressive tumbling composter that I've ever come across.
-Not that I've bought a variety of tumblers.
+The Jora 70 (Joraform JK270) has been a rather impressive tumbling composter.
+Admittedly, I haven't bought a large array of tumblers.
 But isn't that the point?
-Do you want to waste $100 dollars on a cheap compost tumbler, only to have it fall apart after a year of use?
+I didn't want to waste $100 dollars on a cheap compost tumbler, only to have it fall apart after a year of use.
 I'd rather spend more up front and then recoup that investment through years of pain-free, reliable use.

 WHO SHOULD NOT BUY A JORA TUMBLER?
 Let's start there.
 There are 2 groups of people who should NOT run out and buy one of these as their first gardening investment.
 After all, this thing is relatively expensive.
 Expect to pay from $380 - $420.

 1) Obviously, if you're on a tight budget, then this unit will not appear very attractive.
 If it's going to deplete your life savings, then DON'T BUY IT.

 2) Also, if you own several acres of land, then why on Earth would you want this?
 Just build big, outdoor compost bins.
 You have the room.
 What's more, if your lot is very large, then the Joraform is going to fill up really fast.
 Soon you'll wonder if you might need 2 or 3 more... yeesh!

 DAY-TO-DAY USE: The JK270 tumbler has 2 modestly sized chambers.
 Altogether it holds 9.5 cubic feet of compost.
 That's about 35 gallons of organic matter per side.
 The idea is to slowly fill up the 1st chamber leaving only 4 inches of space at the top.
 Then leave it alone and move on to the 2nd chamber.
 By the time the 2nd chamber is full, the 1st one should be finished off and ready for use.
 Every month you may find that a chamber is ready to be emptied.

 (After 2 Years in My Urban Garden)